The Best Appetizer Meatballs ~ Gluten-Free option

 The process is so easy; check out these simple steps…

-Roll meat mixture into small-sized balls.
+Roll the meat mixture into small-sized balls.
 Bake for 20-30 minutes, depending on size.

 Add meatballs to the special sauce.